worldbank/gld/Support/B - Country Survey Details/PAK/LFS/Labor_Status_and_Labor_Force_Participation.md

 Compared to coding "employed", coding "unemployed" varies across years due to changes of the questions of the unemployment section as well as the order of them.
 Whether a given respondent is **seeking a job** and whether the respondent is **available for work** are two important elements of defining unemployed population and potential labor force.
 Sub-sections below focus on questions concerning "seeking a job" and availability and changes of these questions over years.

-We define being unemployed is 1) not have job and 2) currently seeking a job.
+We define being unemployed is 1) not have any work and 2) currently seeking a job.
 But BPS has a broader definition of unemployment which incorporates ours.
 As such, we follow BPS's definition when harmonizing the data.
 According to BPS, unemployment is:

 ![BPS_unemployment](utilities/unemployment_definition.png)